 More than 90% say they would recommend coaching to others.

-The recipients of individual executive coaching identify “individual coaching” as the fastest, most consistent, most tangible return on investment.
+The recipients of executive team coaching identify that involving the whole team is the fastest, most consistent, most tangible return on investment.
 So, what are you waiting for…who is coaching you?

 Not all coaches are created equal.

-At Good Leadership Enterprises, you have choices – coaches with corporate, private, and small business experience.
+When it’s time to choose your coaches, you have choices.
+You’ll find coaches with corporate, private, and small business experience.
 For profit and non-profit – Midwest, East and West Coast.
-And more than half of the coaches have international experience.
+And most have international experience.

 It’s less about whether your coach has “walked in your shoes before,” and more about choosing a good coach.
-CEOs, business owners, executives, and emerging leaders expect three things from their coach:
+Industry data show how CEOs, business owners, executives, and emerging leaders get the best results when they find three things from their coach:

 Can understand how my business works

-Knows how to be straightforward, honest, and can motivate powerful people like me
+Knows how to motivate powerful people like me

 “Good Leadership Coaching was just what I needed to learn to be the CEO I wanted to be.
 I’m finding my voice and leveraging my team in new ways.
 Today, I believe we are on the path to gold medal results.
 It really works.”

 Adults only grow and change if they want to!
-Research proves the only way to overcome our human proclivity for negativity and hard-to-break habits is a compelling goal.
-In other words, we need vivid aspirations to embrace and accept coaching.
+The best performance comes from an environment where people thrive together, in a culture of encouragement, accountability, and positive teamwork.
+Good Leadership coaching is based on research which proves the only way to overcome our human proclivity for negativity and hard-to-break habits is people working together toward a compelling goal.
+In other words, leaders need vivid aspirations to embrace and accept coaching.
 Aspirational thinking unlocks “What’s possible?” and creates the motivational pull to try new things and see new pathways to better results.